Ministry of Railways (China): History

 The Ministry of Railways' predecessor was the Qing and the Republican Ministry of Posts and Communications.

+The Ministry's railway building was important in China's national industrialization campaigns, mass mobilization, and military logistics.
+Academic Elisabeth Köll writes that during the Mao era, the Ministry's railways "represented the speed, economic efficiency, punctuality, discipline, technological advances, professionalism, dedication, and heroism necessary to promote the ideals of the party and the government at large."

+In 1989, the state took assets out of the Ministry of Railways and incorporated them to form a state-owned enterprise, the China Railway Engineering Corporation.

+On 10 March 2013, it was announced that the Ministry would be dissolved and its duties taken up by the Ministry of Transport (safety and regulation), National Railway Administration (inspection) and China Railway Corporation (construction and management), in part addressing concerns about calls for independent supervision of the rail industry.
+The last minister was Sheng Guangzu.

 Rail bonds

 MOR, acting as a corporation in the debt market, has sold 60 billion yuan of bonds in 2007.

 For the year 2009, MOR planned to sell at least 100 billion yuan ($14.6 billion) worth of construction bonds to finance a large expansion of the country's rail network.

 Railway bureaus and companies

 There were 16 railway bureaux and 2 railway group companies under the Ministry of Railways.
 As of 2008, approximately 2 million people worked in the Ministry of Railways.